AKloc/BookNotes/How to Read a Book.md

 - I'll work on re-reading a book rather than read it once and spending time re-reading individual passages.
 It's a false  constraint.

 **Bottom Line**
-- 3/10.
+- 4/10, emphasizing that that re.
 I couldn't finish it.
-To be fair, and probably much to the book's joy, I probably could have determined that this was a philosophica
+To be fair, and probably much to the book's joy, I probably could have determined that this was a philosophical book instead of a practical one.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTc5OTA1NDQxOSwxNTE0MDExNTAyLDQ2Nz
+eyJoaXN0b3J5IjpbNDA4MDE0MjIwLDE1MTQwMTE1MDIsNDY3Mz
-M3NTE5NCwxNTgyNTk3MzIzLDYxMDk5MTA1M119
+c1MTk0LDE1ODI1OTczMjMsNjEwOTkxMDUzXX0=
 -->